reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

-One of the newest dApps to join the DAO is Justote.
-It's simple and quick - go shopping with a reusable bag, upload a picture of your receipt - make sure it doesn't contain a purchase of a single-use bag - and you'll be rewarded.
+It's simple and quick - go shopping with a reusable bag, upload a picture of your receipt - make sure it doesn't contain a purchase of a single-use bag - and you'll be rewarded - with JusTote.

-Did you help test in the testnet?
-They have promised rewards to those who did 🎉
+Something not right with their AI analysis?
+Request a manual review.

 **Support channels: X**